ogra/effetune/docs/plugin-development.md

     * Your custom parameters as defined in getParameters()
   - `time`: Current audio context time
 - Must return the processed audio data in the same interleaved format
-- Use `getChannelData(channelIndex)` from context to access individual channel data if needed
 - Always check enabled state first and return unmodified data if disabled
 - Initialize context state if needed (e.g., filter states, buffers)
 - Example: